 Get set for adventure as you board the Southwest Chief at Chicago's historic Union Station.
 Settle in your comfortable reclining seat with leg rest or private room (upgraded passengers) for a mid-afternoon departure.
 Relax, read or listen to music.
 Be sure to see the glass-walled Sightseer Lounge car with its swivel seats and expansive views.
 Have a glass of wine and toast to the marvelous journey ahead.
 You'll pass through the prairie, the plains and the mighty Mississippi River.
 Overnight train.

-Day 2 - Arrive Williams Junction, Arizona
+Day 2 - Arrive Flagstaff, Arizona

 Day 3 - The Grand Canyon and Historic Grand Canyon Railway Train